openflighthpc/use.openflighthpc.org/docs/source/running-jobs/slurm.rst

 Running an interactive job
 --------------------------

+.. note:: If using a single node research environment with a scheduler then interactive jobs are unnecessary as the only available resources will be local

 You can start a new interactive job on your Flight Compute research environment by using the ``srun`` command; the scheduler will search for an available compute node, and provide you with an interactive login shell on the node if one is available.

 .. code:: bash